Skip to main content

 1.1.1 Interpreter environment management

-Currently there are several good ways to manage your Python environment, example: uv, pyenv or venv.
-Also there are many others ways to manage your Python environment and all have their pros and cons.
-Also if you are using Python in company controlled network, it might bring it's own set ot rules and limitations.
-Because there are so many good ways to manage your environment, it is hard to give single set of recommendations which would fit all.
+Currently, there are several good ways to manage your Python environment, for example: uv, pyenv or venv.
+There are also many other ways to manage your Python environment, and each has its pros and cons.
+If you are using Python in a company-controlled network, it might come with its own set of rules and limitations.
+Because there are so many good ways to manage your environment, it is hard to give a single set of recommendations that fits everyone.

-Also it is recommended to use versioning for NodeJS, see n or nvm for Linux and Mac.
-For Windows see nodist or nvm-windows.
+It is also recommended to use a version manager for NodeJS; see n or nvm for Linux and macOS.
+For Windows, see nodist or nvm-windows.

-The main point of all the tooling is: Never install dependencies to system Python Almost in all cases, you need to test with multiple versions of Python.
-Even in cases when you one repository to do all your test automation.
-You should be regularly updating your Python to latest patched version and at least once a year, your should update your Python major version.
+The main point of all the tooling is: Never install dependencies into the system Python In almost all cases, you need to test with multiple versions of Python, even when you use one repository for all your test automation.
+You should regularly update your Python to the latest patched release and, at least once a year, you should update your Python major version.

-Why use Python virtual environment (venv): venv supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.
-Using venv is handy when there multiple projects using different Python dependencies.
+Why use a Python virtual environment (venv)? venv supports creating lightweight "virtual environments", each with its own independent set of Python packages installed in its site directories.
+Using venv is handy when there are multiple projects using different Python dependencies.

 1.1.2 Installation strategies